schadr/research-papers/README.md

 IEEE Software - accepted
 > Detailing an approach to extract social networks from development repositories and their possible uses.

+RSSE - accepted
+> Proposing a recommendation system to alliviate build failures by manipulating developer social networks.

 ### 2007 ###

 ### 2006 ###